img

 What is a Headless CMS?

-A headless CMS provides content through an API (typically RESTful or GraphQL), allowing developers to fetch content from the CMS and display it in any frontend platform or device.
-This decoupling allows for greater flexibility in how content is presented and consumed across different channels, such as websites, mobile apps, IoT devices, or any other digital touchpoints.
+A headless CMS provides content through an API (typically RESTful or GraphQL), allowing developers to fetch and display content from the CMS in any frontend platform or device.
+This decoupling allows for greater flexibility in how content is presented and consumed across different channels, such as websites, mobile apps, IoT devices, or other digital touchpoints.

 The term “headless” comes from the idea that the CMS doesn’t have a “head” or frontend presentation layer attached to it.
 This separation of concerns enables developers to focus on building user interfaces and experiences without being limited by the constraints of a monolithic CMS.
 It also allows for easier scalability, as changes to the front end don’t affect the back end, and vice versa.